AdamLashnuk/LLM_Widget/README.md

 # Portal

-> A floating desktop hub for ChatGPT, Claude, Gemini, and other AI models.

-Pre-Release Notice: Portal is currently in active development and should be considered a pre-release version.
+> Pre-Release Notice: Portal is currently in active development and should be considered a pre-release version.
 Features may change, bugs may be present, and certain functionality may be incomplete as development continues.
 Feedback, bug reports, and suggestions are welcome.

 Portal is a lightweight desktop application that gives users instant access to multiple AI providers from a single floating widget.
 Instead of managing countless browser tabs, Portal keeps your favorite LLMs one click away while remaining accessible from anywhere on your desktop.